EnriqueSPR/covid_EDA_project/README.md

 SARS-CoV-2 (n-coronavirus) is the new virus of the coronavirus family, which first discovered in 2019, which has not been identified in humans before.
 It is a contagious virus which is believed to have started at a fish market in the chinease city of  Wuhan in December 2019.
 This disease was later declared as Pandemic by WHO due to high rate spreads throughout the world.
 Currently (on the date 24 July 2020), this leads to a total of 600K+ Deaths across the globe.
 The spread of this virus is currently accelerating globaly; and it is of ultimate importance to better undersand its behaviour.

-In this notebook I focus on analyzing covid data in an effort to better understand the main factors that drive the spread of Covid.
+In this notebook I focused on analyzing covid data in an effort to better understand the main factors that drive the spread of Covid.

 ### Code and Resources Used